Rowan-Strang/Add-to-Calendar/README.md

 [Get the Shortcut here.](https://www.icloud.com/shortcuts/5510b304e9a04868899a822ac8419a00)

-Whenever you're looking at something on your iPhone, iPad, or Mac that represents an event, such as a concert poster, email booking confirmation, webpage, or even the plans you've made with a friend in a messenger app, just invoke Siri and say: **“Add to Calendar”** to run this shortcut.
+Whenever you're looking at something on your iPhone, iPad, or Mac that represents an event, such as a concert poster, email booking confirmation, webpage, or even the plans you've made with a friend in a messenger app, just invoke Siri and say: **“Add to Calendar”**.

 The shortcut will:

 1. Take a screenshot
-2. Send it to ChatGPT to extract event details
+2. Send it to OpenAI for ChatGPT with instructions
 3. Compose a calendar event for your review before saving

-You can also run this shortcut from the Share Sheet to send a screenshot or image you already have.
-Or, if you start within the Shortcuts app, you'll be presented with a menu.
+When you run it from the shortcuts app, you'll see a menu with ways to continue and preferences to explore

 to set up and run this shortcut you will need an API key from OpenAI if you don't have one, [get started here](https://platform.openai.com/signup) or use this [step by step guide on YouTube](https://youtu.be/OB99E7Y1cMA?si=VOxTPZqEyVJ099PH) beyond that, this shortcut is very easy to setup and use.

-By calling the ChatGPT API, this shortcut leverages structured outputs for clean and reliable results.
-As long as the event title is visible (or can be inferred), and a start time and/or location are present in the screenshot, the shortcut performs reliably.
-If a date or start time can’t be found, you’ll be prompted to provide one manually.

 ## Key Features